akikieng/pims-utils/README.md

 # pims-utils

+Utility tools to read/convert files exported from PIMS

-Convert PIMS exported "stock rebuild" excel file (.xls) to pair of csv file and a description txt file
+- PimsRebuildXls: Convert PIMS exported "stock rebuild" excel file (.xls) to pair of csv file and a description txt file

 ## Requirements